 - The US Department of State’s online application has rigid instructions and guidelines, and the time window for input lasts just a mere 30 minutes.
 Many applicants are ruled out on account of improper formatting, missing information, and input oversight.
 In fact, up to 90% of GUSGC’s clients submit initially incorrect uploads that would disqualify them for eligibility.

 - The Global USA Green Card Organization takes pride in providing its clients with a user-friendly web application, outstanding customer service, and conducting business guided by complete transparency.
-While we remind potential clients that they can apply for free on the Department of State site on their own, GUSGC guarantees successful participation in the Lottery via focused attention and laser-sharp precision by our experienced Immigration Experts.
+While we remind potential clients that they can apply for free on the Department of State site on their own, GUSGC guarantees successful participation in the Lottery via focused attention and laser-sharp precision by our experienced Immigration Consultants.